witlessmean/web-sprint-challenge-advanced-react/README.md

 1. Explain how to build stateful class components.

+add constructor function with this.state and initialize state or do without the constructor function and just write it as state = {foo: bar}

 2. Describe the different phases of the component lifecycle.

+mounting, updating, unmounting

 3. Demonstrate an understanding of class component lifecycle methods.

+Don't fully understand question.
+Here are some methods and what they do:

+shouldComponentUpdate: can prevent default behavior of components rerendering/updating when their state or props change.

+getSnapShotBeforeUpdate: captures some information from the dom before the virtual dom interacts with the dom

+componentWillUnmount: Perform cleanup. removing event handlers, invalidating timers etc.

 4. Define stateful logic.

+abstraction of reusable logic for dryer reusable code

 5. Describe how to test a React component with React Testing Library.

+load dependencies, describe a test, write a test.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.